-Fortunately, there are things you can do to encourage everyone across your organisation to book that epic trip or simply take time off to recharge, while ensuring all your bases are covered when someone is away.
+Fortunately, there are things you can do to encourage everyone across your organisation to book that epic trip or simply take time off to recharge and reduce their stress levels, while ensuring all your bases are covered when someone is away.

 Make your policy on annual leave clear

 It may be the case that staff feel unsure about when or even if they can book holidays, especially in relation to colleagues in their team or across the wider organisation.
 In this case, having an accessible annual leave policy is highly useful and important.
 As a start, any such policy should stress the importance of staff taking all their annual leave.